What If Your Private School Counselor Says, "No"?

 Yes, as long as the college/university classes are transferable to UC they count toward UC's [high school A-G] subject requirement.
 Students should report this coursework and their grades on their UC applications."

-Many colleges have similar policies: As long as the class is deemed acceptable and transferrable to the college, the college doesn't care which academic institution it came from.
+Beyond the UCs, many colleges have similar policies: As long as the class is deemed acceptable and transferrable to the college, the college doesn't care which academic institution it came from.
 Yes, your private high school counselor might care; but colleges don't care.
 However, this doesn't mean you can take just any outside class that your heart desires.

 Academic Electives Are Safer Choices